retorquere/zotero-better-bibtex/README.md

 ## Juris-M support

-Juris-M is unfortunately no compatible with BBT at the moment.
-To my understanding, work is underway to get a Zotero-7-based Juris-M.
+Juris-M is unfortunately not compatible with BBT at the moment.
+To my understanding, work is underway to get a Zotero-7-based Juris-M, and then BBT will work in Juris-M.

 ## Features